From Dark Corner to DOT-COM:

 achieve higher success than those who do not.
 Election officials who build OLV

-years down the road—will be less at the mercy of hardware, software, and
+down the road—will be less at the mercy of hardware, software, and network

 I still miss watching my grandfather walk out on the